 - Then add the sliced onion, stir fry till translucent.
 Continue to add in the diced tomato pieces and stir fry as well until soft.

-- At this point you can add in a tablespoon of tomato paste to stir fry quickly, so to pour in the red goan paste.
+- At this point you can add in a tablespoon of tomato paste to stir fry quickly, so to pour in the red Goan paste.
 Just stir fry as well for a minute on high heat so that the ingredients get a bit cooked and the wonderful aromas are released.

 - Now you can add in the souring agent!
-I used a cucumber tree fruit in this recipe (see video how to prepare it), however you might use something else (see suggestions in the recipe ingredients).
-At this point you can add in either tamarind, kokum, green mango fresh or powder.
-If you use lemon/lime juice, add the fruit juice only at the end when you finished the cooking and you have taken the curry from the heat completely, basically before serving), because I feel lemon. lime juice in curries change flavor (and curdles the coconut) when cooked with the curry but when added to the end, the citrus flavor enriches the curry.
+I used a cucumber tree fruit in this recipe (see video how to prepare it), however, you might use something else (see suggestions in the recipe notes).
+At this point, you can add in either tamarind, kokum, green mango fresh or powder.
+If you use lemon/lime juice, add the fruit juice only at the end when you finished the cooking and you have taken the curry from the heat completely, basically before serving), because I feel lemon. lime juice in curries change the flavor (and curdles the coconut) when cooked with the curry but when added to the end, the citrus flavor enriches the curry.